Natural yogurt – without artificial flavours and preserving agents

-- for preparing up to 1200 g natural yogurt in 8 portions
+for making up to 1200 g of natural yogurt in 8 portions

-- 8 jars (150 ml each) with screw cap and date display
+Including: 8 jars holding 150 ml each, with lid and date display

 Just make the probably most popular “snack for in between” yourself!
 Home-made natural yogurt without unknown and unwanted ingredients is a natural and well digestible aliment whose regular consumption promotes health.
 By means of the Rommelsbacher yogurt maker, you can prepare up to 1200 g natural yogurt which can be kept for at least 1 week in the refrigerator.
 Home-made yogurt allows for many sweet and hearty variations and you can decide individually on the ingredients.
 Furthermore, a supply of natural yogurt as basis for further use (for cakes, sauces, dessert, etc.), should not be missing in a healthy kitchen.
 The appliance is simple to operate, easy to clean and the storage is space-saving due to the chic square design.

 Can I purchase additional jars?
 Yes, additional jars and screw tops are available as a set (8 jars and screw tops per set) under article No. JG 8.
 Extra jars are great for storing yogurt.

 Can I also make curd/ cream cheese, etc. with the Yogurt Maker?
 No. The JG 40 Yogurt Maker can only make yogurt.
 The yogurt however can be processed into curd, cream cheese, etc. using certain heating and/or draining techniques.